Resources

 - Jewish Virtual Library – Holocaust Wing – A large Holocaust encyclopedia with photos, a glossary, and maps.

-- The Auschwitz Album – A collection of nearly 200 pictures that documents the killing process (except the killing) at Auschwitz-Birkenau. (also available in Hebrew).
+- The Auschwitz Album – A collection of nearly 200 pictures that document the killing process (except the killing) at Auschwitz-Birkenau. (also available in Hebrew).

 - BBC Archive – The Holocaust – a collection of programs and documents of personal accounts from witnesses to the Final Solution.